apuri92/citrine-challenge/writeup.md

 ![memoryUsage](images/mprof_plot_alloys.png)

 ### Advantages:
-* The algorithm is very fast and does not take up a lot of memory (see above)
+* The algorithm is very fast and does not take up a lot of memory (see above).
-* The step size is consistently decreased (1.0, 0.5, 0.25, 0.125…) and the points found fill the valid space in a uniformly
+* The step size is consistently decreased (1.0, 0.5, 0.25, 0.125…) and the points found fill the valid space uniformly.

 ### Drawbacks:
-* An initial point is required to begin the search
+* An initial point is required to begin the search.
-* Very high dimensional problems with a small regions of validity may not be explored uniformly in all dimensions
+* High dimensional problems with restricted regions of validity may not be explored uniformly in all dimensions.
-* The points filled at the smallest step size may not be uniform in all dimensions
+* The points filled at the smallest step size may not be uniform in all dimensions.
-* If the valid region is discontinuous, all subregions may not be found
+* If the valid region is discontinuous, all subregions may not be found.
-* The given starting point can influence the points that are found by the script
+* The given starting point can influence the points that are found by the script.